 Here's how we've seen HTTP Request used:

 - Pushing data into external CRMs (ex: Microsoft Dynamics 365)

 - Sending data to a data lake (raw data storage center) or data warehouse like RedShift or Heap

 - Sharing registration data for virtual event platforms across tools

 The Incoming Webhook integration can only be customized to anonymize, unsubscribe, or resubscribe guests in Splash.
-This option requires developer resources - specifically someone with access to make API calls.
+This option require some technical resources - specifically someone with access to make API calls.